Legendary-Knight/Hangry-Bubs/README.md

 ![Screenshot (3)_LI](https://user-images.githubusercontent.com/89215866/170085081-4a490139-9f25-4e0c-bbc7-ae1cd923f42d.jpg)

 On the upper-righthand corner of screen, there should be a drop-down menu under the text *Choose a test*.
-Set it to *Hangury Burbs* to access our game.
+Set it to *Hangry Bubs* to access our game.

 **How to Play Our Game**